What I Use

 sxiv since it handles all the image types I need it to and has nice keybindings.

-MuPDF for its excellent keybindings, nearly instant launching compared to something like Evince, and for being a very nice minimalist piece of software.
+Zathura for its excellent keybindings, nearly instant launching compared to something like Evince, and for being a very nice minimalist piece of software.
+Chosen over MuPDF because Zathura has an index mode.